The Alchemy of Brotherhood

 Deer Hill’s beautiful outdoor grounds include lush grassy fields, shady cottonwood trees, hiking opportunities right from the property, and a great palapa on which to relax in the shade by the pond.
 Our outdoor workshops will take place in the soft grass beneath the biggest cottonwood; this gathering space will be affectionately called The Cottonwood.

 The House, where the kitchen is located, is a great place to relax and read a book or play a game, and will be our indoor alternative in case of rain for any outdoor workshops.
-The House creates an incredibly authentic, homey feel at Deer Hill, as it was our Founders, Doug and Beverly Capelin’s, primary residence for most of Deer Hill’s history.
+The House creates an incredibly authentic, homey feel at Deer Hill, as it was the Founders, Doug and Beverly Capelin’s, primary residence for most of Deer Hill’s history.

 The camping options are plentiful in the valley of the Mancos Hills, where you will share your nights with wildflowers and wildlife.